Using the power of habits to improve fussy eating

 – Specific rituals around eating particular foods.

-The more frequently we do something, particularly in a specific way, the more it becomes habit.
-Also the more often we do something the more it burns connections in our brain that over time make deviations from that a challenge.
+The more frequently you do something, particularly in a specific way, the more it becomes habit.
+It also burns connections in your brain that over time make deviations from that a challenge.

 Knowing that pasta is always served in this particular way is lovely and comforting for the brain.